 Data protection requirements also arise, above all, for customer-oriented products such as those found in the Smart Home and Smart Car segments.
 The more complex the installed systems, the higher the likelihood of the misuse of individual areas.
 In these areas, it is increasingly important to take into account the self-determination and responsibility of the persons affected, ie the consumer.

 Wanted or unintended - Privacy is often undermined.
 The technical and organizational measures of data protection are often no longer realizable in practice and can no longer be represented in a process.

 Access, access, access, input, availability, data separation, order and pass-through control lose their applicability and thus effect.
 Data protection is undermined, rising to the toothless tiger.
 Does Industry 4.0 lead to unwanted monitoring 4.0?

-The road to industry 4.0 is lined with many challenges.
-The secure exchange of information and data is a central feature of all topics.
-The targeted networking of all relevant business, production and automation processes undoubtedly has great potential.
-Providers and manufacturers gain access to all data through the intelligent networking of system landscapes.
+The way to Industry 4.0 is lined with many challenges.
+The secure exchange of information and data is central and exists across all topics.
+The targeted networking of all relevant business, production and automation processes undoubtedly holds great potential.
+Suppliers and manufacturers gain access to all data through the intelligent networking of system landscapes.